SpoonAndBirdcage/Lab2Screens/README.md

 ### TODO LIST:
-	EVERYTHING NEED TO BE DONE
+	EVERYTHING NEEDS TO BE DONE